-There are a number of ways you can help Hispanic/Latino students succeed in school, according to the National Career Development Association (NCDA).
+There are a number of ways you can help ELL students succeed in school.

-- Meet regularly with parents to discuss their children's progress.
-Hispanic/Latino parents can contribute significantly to improving their children's academic performance and attitudes towards school.
+- Meet regularly with parents to discuss their children’s progress.
+ELL parents can contribute significantly to improving their children’s academic performance and attitudes towards school.

-- Be aware that despite their common core of values, Hispanic/Latinos are diverse and encounter different challenges and opportunities, and thus should be seen as individuals with personal academic strengths and learning styles.
+- Be aware that despite their common core of values, ELLs are diverse and encounter different challenges and opportunities, and thus should be seen as individuals with personal academic strengths and learning styles.

 - Assess students’ understanding by asking questions and summarizing at the end of sessions to reinforce students’ understanding.